 Difference Between Complex and Compound Sentences

-Sometimes we become confused to differentiate between complex and compound sentences because both of them consist of two clauses.
+Sometimes we become confused to differentiate between complex and compound sentences because they consist of two clauses.
 But it’s not too much complicated to identify a complex and a compound sentence.

-A compound sentence contains two independent or principal clauses with a coordinating conjunction like and, but, or (I have a car and I take care of it).
-On the other hand, a complex sentence contains an independent clause and a dependent clause (I have a car that I buy from the local market).
+A compound sentence contains two independent or principal clauses with a coordinating conjunction like and, but, or (I have a car, and I take care of it).
+On the other hand, a complex sentence contains an independent and dependent clause (I have a car that I buy from the local market).

 Examples of Complex Sentences

 Let us see some examples of complex sentences:

 - If you support me, I will help you.

 - When he gets enough time, he meets with his friends.